boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Act as master widget

-This allows you to define the Heatmap widget as a master widget such that its filter action can be listened by other widgets in the Dashboard.
+This allows you to define the Heatmap widget as a master widget such that its filter action can be listened to by other widgets in the Dashboard.

 #### Ignore filter actions

-This allows you to define the Heatmap widget to ignore responding filter actions applied on other widgets in the Dashboard.
+This allows you to define the Heatmap widget to ignore responding to filter actions applied to other widgets in the Dashboard.

 #### Enable hierarchical filtering

 Using this option, you can enable or disable the hierarchical Top N filtering.
-While applying Top N filter with multiple dimension columns, the returned data can be customized based on whether the filtering need to be done as flat or hierarchy of added dimension columns.
+While applying Top N filter with multiple dimension columns, the returned data can be customized based on whether the filtering needs to be done as a flat or hierarchy of added dimension columns.

 When the hierarchical filter option is enabled, the Top N will be applied for each individual column separately based on the number set for each column.

 ## How to apply conditional formatting in Heatmap

-In case, if you have the requirement to highlight any data based on some conditions, you might be required to enable the advanced formatting option.
+In case you have the requirement to highlight any data based on some conditions, you might be required to enable the advanced formatting option.

 ### How to enable advanced formatting

-1. In the properties pane, under the `Formatting` section, click the `Advanced Setting` radio button.
+1. In the properties pane, click on the `Advanced Setting` radio button under the `Formatting` section.

 ![Advanced setting enable](/static/assets/visualizing-data/visualization-widgets/images/heat-map/advanced-settings.png)